Strong Determinism: Consequences of Strong Determinism

 \subsubsection{Fundamental Properties: Lewis on Naturalness.}

 The first example is from the landmark paper of \cite{LewisNWTU}.
-One of Lewis's main arguments for postulating the existence of perfectly natural (metaphysically fundamental) properties is to avoid trivializing the best-system account of laws (BSA): \begin{quotation} We face an obvious problem.
+One of Lewis's main arguments for postulating perfectly natural (metaphysically fundamental) properties is to avoid trivializing the best-system account of laws (BSA): \begin{quotation} We face an obvious problem.
 Different ways to express the same content, using different vocabulary, will differ in simplicity...Given system $S$, let $F$ be a predicate that applies to all and only things at worlds where $S$ holds.
 Take $F$ as primitive, and axiomatise $S$ (or an equivalent thereof) by the single axiom $\forall x Fx$.
 If utter simplicity is so easily attained, the ideal theory may as well be as strong as possible.
 Simplicity and strength needn't be traded off.
 Then the ideal theory will include (its simple axiom will strictly imply) all truths, and \textit{a fortiori} all regularities.
 Then, after all, every regularity will be a law.
-That must be wrong. \cite[p.367]{LewisNWTU} \end{quotation} In the same paragraph, the predicate $F$ is characterized in two different ways\footnote{Here I am indebted to discussions with Jonathan Schaffer, Ted Sider, and members of the Rutgers metaphysics reading group in 2020. }: \begin{enumerate} \item[(F1)] $F$ applies to all and only things at worlds where $S$ holds, which includes the actual world. \item[(F2)] $F$ applies to all and only things at the actual world. \end{enumerate} Lewis initially defines $F$ as (F1).
+That must be wrong. \cite[p.367]{LewisNWTU} \end{quotation} In the same paragraph, the predicate $F$ is characterized in two different ways: \begin{enumerate} \item[(F1)] $F$ applies to all and only things at worlds where $S$ holds, which includes the actual world. \item[(F2)] $F$ applies to all and only things at the actual world. \end{enumerate} Lewis initially defines $F$ as (F1).
 However, he needs the logically stronger (F2) to argue that $\forall x Fx$ strictly implies all truths.\footnote{ \cite[p.319]{loewer2007laws} and \cite[p.21]{SiderWBW} adopt the characterization in (F2).
-One way to understand Lewis in this paragraph is to read the first as a general case and the second as a special case; he moves from the general case to the special one for the sake of a \textit{reductio}.
-I thank Alessendro Torza for alerting me to this possibility. } Given the characterization in (F2), the deductive system $S$ axiomatized as $\{\forall x Fx\}$ is compatible with exactly one world.
+One way to understand Lewis in this paragraph is to read the first as a general case and the second as a special case; he moves from the general case to the special one for the sake of a \textit{reductio}. } Given the characterization in (F2), the deductive system $S$ axiomatized as $\{\forall x Fx\}$ is compatible with exactly one world.
 That is, $|\Omega^S| = 1$.
 Hence, $S$ is strongly deterministic on my definition.
 If $S$ is the best system of the actual world, strong determinism is true.